alzotov/outsystem-orders/README.md

 # Backend ->
 _______
-Server.js is express.js app and can be simply run by 'node src/Server.js' from project root directory.
+**Server.js** is **express.js** app and can be simply run by `node src/Server.js` from project root directory.

-Main algorithm is actually calculating permutations first then selects the best.
+Main algorithm is actually calculating permutations at first then selects the best fit:

-Since we are dealing with discrete numbers with discrete criteria, where something approximately good can't be a strict answer, I went for following logic: permutate items, build parcels(packages) based on absolute price by walking each permutation (simply from beginning to the end), sort them based on optimal weight (smallest mean deviation from average line), get the first(the best) parcel.
+ - permutate items,

+ - build parcels(packages) based on absolute price by walking each
+   permutation (simply from beginning to the end),

+ - sort them based on optimal weight (smallest mean deviation from
+   average line),

+ - get the first(the best) parcel.